catamphetamine/libphonenumber-js/README.md

 There is also a possibility of this library's demo metadata being outdated, or this library's metadata lagging behind Google's (I have to update it manually from time to time due to `ssh-agent` not working properly on Windows).
 -->

-When reporting `findNumbers()` bugs one should know that `findNumbers()` code was ported from [Google's Java code](https://github.com/googlei18n/libphonenumber/blob/master/java/libphonenumber/src/com/google/i18n/phonenumbers/PhoneNumberMatcher.java).
+When reporting `findPhoneNumbersInText()` bugs one should know that `findPhoneNumbersInText()` code was ported from [Google's Java code](https://github.com/googlei18n/libphonenumber/blob/master/java/libphonenumber/src/com/google/i18n/phonenumbers/PhoneNumberMatcher.java).
 I didn't write it myself, I just ported it.
 Therefore, it is unlikely that anyone other than Google will be fixing such bugs.

 ## TypeScript